 What Is the Jay Shetty Certification School?

 The Jay Shetty Certification School is a coaching program launched in 2020.
 It certifies graduates as “Jay Shetty Certified Life and Success Coaches”.
-This is a proprietary credential (not an independent accreditation).
+This is a proprietary credential, though the program itself holds Association for Coaching accreditation (covered below).

 The program includes:

-• 165 hours of pre-recorded video lessons covering coaching fundamentals like the Wheel of Life
+- 11 video modules taught by Jay Shetty (pre-recorded) covering coaching fundamentals like the Wheel of Life

-• Access to a “Business Launchpad” with lessons on building a coaching business
+- Access to a “Business Launchpad” with lessons on building a coaching business, plus a Business Accelerator program the school added in 2025

-The total is described as 108 hours of learning over up to 6.5 months, though the program is largely self-paced aside from the live cohort sessions.
+The total is described as over 108 hours of learning across 6 months, though the program is largely self-paced aside from the live cohort sessions.

 Starting your coaching career?
 Once you’re certified and ready to take on clients, you’ll need a simple system to book sessions, collect payments, and manage your business.
 Paperbell does all of that with a free 7-day trial to get started.